rvsrvs/jasdev.github.io/_posts/2020-4-2-materialization.md

 type: engineering
 ---

-(Assumed audience: folks with some familiarity of Combine’s [`Publisher` contract](https://developer.apple.com/documentation/combine/publisher).)
+(Assumed audience: folks with a working knowledge of Combine and the [`ObservableObject` protocol](https://developer.apple.com/documentation/combine/observableobject).)

 Materialization, like “[fusion](/fusion-primer)” and “[dual](/duals),” is a seemingly intimidating term for a not-so-intimidating concept.